Thomas Tuchel Tactics At England 2026: Building A World Cup-Ready System – Tactical Analysis

 What they’ve needed for a long time is a manager who can take them to the next level, and after their qualifying campaign, it seems that Thomas Tuchel is the man to do it.

-In this England tactical analysis, we will look at some of the tactics Thomas Tuchel used throughout qualifying and what is possible for England under his system.
+In this England tactical analysis, we will look at some of Thomas Tuchel tactics used throughout England qualifying matches, possible Thomas Tuchel England formations, and how Thomas Tuchel compares to Gareth Southgate tactics.

 Thomas Tuchel Tactics